Hornbill-Docs/esp-user-guide/esp-user-guide/my-profile/my-information.md

 * **Private**.
 Only you can see this.

 ## Automatic Updates
-When updating your contact information, remember this information maybe being updated automatically from a user import utility and from your organisations directory services, so check with your administrator if you are not sure.
-If automatic updates are set-up, this will overwrite any manually updated values on your About information if they are different on your organisations master directory records.
+When updating your contact information, remember this information maybe being updated automatically from a user import utility and from your oranizations directory services, so check with your administrator if you are not sure.
+If automatic updates are set-up, this will overwrite any manually updated values on your About information if they are different on your organizations master directory records.

 ## System Configuration Updates
 Administrators can update user's details from the Configuration Console.